 A baseball inning is comprised of a total of six outs, with three coming from each team.
 In baseball, innings are divided into two halves.
 While the away team is at bat during the “top” half of the inning, the home club is at bat during the “bottom” half of the inning.
 All levels of baseball follow this regulation, with the exception of Tee-Ball, which does not allow for counted outs and demands that every player on a team have an at-bat in each inning.
 It’s feasible that a half-inning might be completed with only three pitches and three swift outs in a row.

 The duration is determined by the number of at-bats, the tempo of the pitcher, and the number of pitching changes that are made.
-If the fielding team fails to record three outs in an inning, the inning might theoretically continue indefinitely.

 How long do baseball games last in major league, minor league, collegiate, high school, youth?